-- We were assured that the provider was preventing visitors from catching and spreading infections. - We were assured that the provider was meeting shielding and social distancing rules. - We were assured that the provider was admitting people safely to the service. - We were assured that the provider was using PPE effectively and safely. - We were assured that the provider was accessing testing for people using the service and staff. - We were assured that the provider was promoting safety through the layout and hygiene practices of the premises. - We were assured that the provider was making sure infection outbreaks can be effectively prevented or managed. - We were assured that the provider's infection prevention and control policy was up to date. - The service was supporting visits from families and friends.
+- We were assured that the provider was preventing visitors from catching and spreading infections. - We were assured that the provider was meeting shielding and social distancing rules. - We were assured that the provider was admitting people safely to the service. - We were assured that the provider was using PPE effectively and safely. - We were assured that the provider was accessing testing for people using the service and staff. - We were assured that the provider was promoting safety through the layout and hygiene practices of the premises. - We were assured that the provider was making sure infection outbreaks can be effectively prevented or managed. - We were assured that the provider's infection prevention and control policy was up to date.

+The service was supporting visits from families and friends.
 Systems were in place using current COVID-19 guidance to support these visits.
-A family member told us, "I think they have a good and safe system.
-They [staff] are doing everything they can to keep residents safe".
+A family member told us, "I think it's a good system.
+The appointments mean visiting can be managed safely".